-The AODS (Alcohol and Other Drug Studies) Certificate Program consists of an 11-course curriculum accredited by CAADE in 2004 and CCAPP in 2015 after their extensive review.
+The Alcohol and Other Drug Studies (AODS) Certificate Program consists of an 11-course curriculum based on CAADE and CCAPP requirements.
 Antelope Valley College’s AODS courses prepare students to provide services in court-mandated, public, and private agencies for alcohol and drug intervention, treatment, and prevention.
 Students are prepared to work in agencies that provide intake, assessment, detoxification, impaired driver interventions, drug testing, crisis intervention, inpatient and outpatient rehabilitation, sober living services, relapse prevention, counseling, and family recovery.

 Students will need a minimum of 39 units of course work.
 Course work focuses on introduction to alcohol and other drug studies, prepare students to complete intake, assessment, treatment, relapse prevention, individual, group and family counseling in the area of substance related disorders.

 Course Title Units Year/ Semester (Y1 or S1)